cflee/cfleecom/content/posts/mso-cpf-annual-limit.md

 The 2% additional Medisave contribution is capped with some specific parameters: up to $140/month on Ordinary Wage (OW), and up to 5x that or $700 on Additional Wage (AW), for a total of $2,380 per calendar year.
 These are rather unexpected numbers that I had to check several times, because when compared with the CPF Annual Limit, it's also a 17-month annual cap but it's based off a cap of $7,000/month instead of $6,000/month.

-Also, if you don't use your outpatient subsidy at all, you can get whatever's unused from the first $350 of the subsidy cap credited to your Medisave account as well, for a maximum of $2,730 per calendar year.
+Another interesting thing is that if you don't use your outpatient subsidy at all, you can get whatever's unused from the first $350 of the subsidy cap credited to your Medisave account as well, for a maximum of $2,730 per calendar year.

 ## CPF Annual Limit

 Ok, so why the heck am I looking at public sector medical benefits?

-As part of my year-end personal finance stuff, I was trying to figure out whether these MSO contributions would affect the potential for voluntary CPF contributions under the CPF Annual Limit.
+As part of my year-end personal finance planning for the ending tax year, I was trying to figure out whether these MSO contributions would affect the 'available space' for voluntary CPF contributions under the CPF Annual Limit.

 Basically, the Annual Limit is the mechanism to limit the amount of voluntary contributions (VC) that can be made to any individual's CPF accounts within a calendar year.
 Mandatory contributions (MC), as limited by the Ordinary Wage (OW) and Additional Wage (AW) ceilings, are always counted first, then all VC is added on top of it, and **any part of the VC that pushes the total contributions over the Annual Limit** will be rejected and refunded at the start of the next calendar year.